 Choose Alpha Picks If You…

-• Want curated picks, not a research project.
-You prefer receiving two actionable recommendations per month over screening hundreds of stocks yourself.
+- Want curated picks, not a research project.
+You prefer two actionable recommendations per month over screening hundreds of stocks yourself.

-• Value a verified, transparent track record.
+- Value a verified, transparent book.
 You want to see every position the service has ever recommended — winners and losers — with independent performance verification.

-• Can commit to 1-3 year holding periods.
-The data is unambiguous: Alpha Picks’ win rate jumps from 64.9% to 77.8% when you hold beyond one year.
-If you will panic-sell during drawdowns, this is not the right service.
+- Can commit to 1–3 year holding periods.
+The data is unambiguous: the win rate jumps from 56.1% to 77.6% when you hold beyond one year.
+If you will panic-sell during drawdowns, or if you will re-screen every morning like a Zacks user, this is not the right service.

-• Have $25,000+ to invest.
-With up to 44 active positions at varying weights, you need sufficient capital to build meaningful exposure without transaction costs eating into returns.
+- Have $25,000+ to invest.
+With 51 names currently active, you need enough capital to build meaningful exposure without transaction costs eating the book.

 Choose Zacks Premium If You…

-• Prefer a decades-long research foundation.
-The 37-year track record of the Zacks Rank system, tested through multiple recessions and market cycles, provides confidence that the underlying signal is durable.
+- Prefer a decades-long research foundation.
+The 37-year track record of the Rank, tested through multiple recessions, provides confidence that the underlying signal is durable.
+It does not provide a 103-name book.

 Either Works If You…

-• Can combine both: use Alpha Picks for a core quant portfolio and Zacks Premium for supplementary research and screening
+- Can combine both: use Alpha Picks for a core quant book and Zacks Premium for supplementary research and screening

 Final Verdict

 Zacks Premium deserves respect for what it is: a legendary quantitative research platform with 37 years of earnings-estimate data.
 For investors who want to build screening skills and develop their own process, it remains one of the best tools available.
-But the gap between “a tool that works in theory” and “a portfolio that works in practice” is where most investors stumble.
-Alpha Picks bridges that gap.
+It is a ranking supermarket.
+The gap between “a tool that works in theory” and “a portfolio that works in practice” is where most investors stumble.
+Alpha Picks bridges that gap by being a book.

 If you are choosing one service today and you want results more than education, the decision is clear.